 In addition, easily define sales territories and assign them to a rep so you can get a true birds’-eye view of your organization’s sales landscape.

 Within Reports, you can access tables of more granular information, activity logs, and added customers.
 This data can be exported or integrated with CRMs like Salesforce, HubSpot, Zoho and Microsoft Dynamics.

 Streets and Trips was a revolutionary product, but it was limited in some of its features.
 One of the biggest advantages of Map My Customers is that we are both a web and mobile solution.
 You can easily create routes on the web and have it be available and accessible from your mobile device (iOS or Android) and vice versa.

-We’ve taken the best of MapPoint and Streets and Trips and improved them for the needs of the modern outside sales rep. If you haven’t jumped onboard with Map My Customers, you can begin here with a free 14-day trial!
+We’ve taken the best of MapPoint and Streets and Trips and improved them for the needs of the modern outside sales rep. If you haven’t jumped onboard with Map My Customers, you can begin here with a hands-on product tour!